sandboxedestroyer/waifuCalculator/README.md

 * **JS ES6**
 + **JQuery 3.7**

-**Interactiva con el usuario**
+**Interactive with the user**
+Not only you can make the four operations also has with a cool sounds in the buttons which will make you leave your normal calculator not only make operations also too have with at espectucular sounds in the buttons
-No solo realiza las operaciones descritas tambien cuenta con unos espectaculares sonidos en los botones el cual te hara dejar de usar tu calculadora del dia.
+No solo realiza las operaciones descritas tambiem cuenta con unos espectaculares sonidos en los botones el cual te hara dejar de usar tu calculadora del dia.